u-blox/ubxlib/port/README.md

 - add [Unity](https://github.com/ThrowTheSwitch/Unity) to your build and then compile and run the tests in [u_port_test.c](test/u_port_test.c): if these pass then you have likely completed the necessary porting.

 # Shared CMake file
-For ports that use CMake [ubxlib.cmake](ubxlib.cmake) can be used to collect the `ubxlib` source code files, include directories etc.
+For ports that use CMake [ubxlib.cmake](ubxlib.cmake) can be used to collect the `ubxlib` non-platform-specific source code files, include directories etc.

 `ubxlib.cmake` is typically included in a port specific CMake file and will then define a couple of variables that the calling CMake file can make use of (see the [esp32 component CMakeLists.txt](platform/esp-idf/mcu/esp32/components/ubxlib/CMakeLists.txt) as example).

 Before including `ubxlib.cmake` you must set the variable `UBXLIB_BASE` to root directory of `ubxlib`.

 You must also specify what `ubxlib` features to enable using the `UBXLIB_FEATURES` variable described below.

+To bring the platform-specific files into your CMake file, take a look at, for instance, the Windows-platform (CMakeLists.txt)[platform/windows/mcu/win32/runner/CMakeLists.txt] file.

 ## UBXLIB_FEATURES
 Available features currently are: